-The Asian longhorned beetle (ALB) has caused tens of thousands of hardwood trees to be destroyed in Illinois, Massachusetts, New Jersey and New York.
-Most recently, the ALB has been found in Ohio.
+The Asian Longhorned Beetle (ALB) has caused tens of thousands of hardwood trees to be destroyed in Illinois, Massachusetts, New Jersey, New York and Ohio.
 Trees in forests and cities all across America are at risk.
 But with your help, we can stop it.
-Learn more.

 ALB is a serious pest of hardwood trees in its native environment, where it has few natural enemies.
 In the U.S., where no natural enemies exist, the insect is extremely destructive to our trees and forests.
-The beetle attacks many different hardwood trees, including maple (all species), horsechestnut, buckeye, poplar, willow, elm, birch, London plane tree, sycamore, mimosa, katsura tree, hackberry, ash, and mountain ash.
-Trees of any age may be attacked, however, trees 4 inches in diameter and larger are preferred.
+The beetle attacks many different hardwood trees of any age.
 Beetles will attack both stressed and healthy trees, which makes them an even greater threat.

 - Visible Asian Longhorned Beetles.
 Adult beetles have bullet-shaped bodies from 3/4 inch to 1-1/2 inches long, shiny black with white spots and long striped antennae, 1-1/2 to 2-1/2 times the size of its body.